juliesuarez/Covid-Cases-Analysis/README.md

 Vaccination Progress Chart: Tracks the cumulative number of vaccinations administered in the selected countries.
 Choropleth World Map: An interactive map displaying the total cases per million people for each country, providing a clear view of the pandemic's global impact.

-# Author Julie Nakawesi with Love ❤️❤️❤️❤️
+# Author by Julie Nakawesi with Love ❤️❤️❤️❤️